openc/openc_bot/README.md

 ### What to do when data no longer exists

-It is difficult to  accomodate every type of variation in how data can be classified as 'fresh' or 'out of date' and so on.
+It is difficult to  accommodate every type of variation in how data can be classified as 'fresh' or 'out of date' and so on.
 This means that we need help from bot authors in identifying when data is no longer valid.

 This will usually mean that you will have to timestamp records for each run, making sure to update the timestamp of